 Seeing Red – Whenever you take any combat condition, gain Power for your next call against that opponent this combat

 Combat is not a battle of bodies, but a battle of wills.
 It is fear that rules the battlefield, and the real battle is to convince the foe that they have lost.
 The Gothic Tower is the art of focus in battle, a towering will that cannot be assailed.
 One cannot defeat an opponent who will not admit defeat.

-Turris – While Fresh, you may call Stun on anyone who Hits your shield.
+Turris – While Fresh, you may call Stun on anyone who Hits your shield with a melee attack.

 Arx Fiducia – You may spend Discipline that could be used against Fear instead of Exerting.

 The Templar Order has an ancient history, dating back even before the Throne and the Lion Age, it is the oldest human organization that exists today.
 Throughout their long history, their traditions have remained powerful and iron-clad to this day: Destroy the heretic.
 Direct or subtle, overt or covert, the Templar order is the renouncing word of humanity against the Anathema.
 It is their stern defiance, their absolute commitment to find, declare and destroy every last heretic in the Throne so that their ways and their lore will die forever, that gives them their dauntless power in battle.
 To become a Templar, each member of their Order must show these traits, in turn, the Order shares its traits with them – a communion of steel.